Afghan clothing

-Clothing in Afghanistan consists of the traditional style of clothing worn in Afghanistan.
-The various cultural exchanges in the nation's history have influenced the styles and flavors of contemporary Afghan designs.
-The styles can be subdivided into the various ethnicities with unique elements for each.
+Clothing in Afghanistan is influenced by the various cultural exchanges in the nation's history, and also may vary by ethnicity.
 Traditional dresses for both men and women tend to cover the whole body, with trousers gathered at the waist, a loose shirt or dress, and some form of head covering.

 Men's clothing

-The perahan tunban is the standard traditional outfit for men, consisting of a tunic shirt, pants, and optional head covering.
+The Perahan Tunban is the standard traditional outfit for men, consisting of a tunic shirt, pants, and optional head covering.
 It originates from the ancient nomadic eastern Iranians, ancestors to both Tajiks and Pashtuns, and remains traditional among people in Afghanistan.
 Some of the more famous varieties are the Kandahari Doozi and Herati Doozi styles.
 Turbans (lungis) are worn all over the country, but the fabric, color, and style vary from region by region.
 For example, an Uzbek hat from the north of the country is distinct from a Pashtun hat worn in the south.

 From a young age, boys often wear colorful caps with shiny "chips" of mirrors sewn into them.

 The karakul hat is made of sheep fur and is of typical Central Asian style.
 Normally worn by the more stylish or educated, these hats come in conservative colors.
 The chapan, made of striped silk, provides warmth in the winter.
 Chapans gained international recognition in the 2000s because Afghan president Hamid Karzai always wore a green one.